vboyev-MSFT/defender-docs/defender-endpoint/linux-preferences.md

 ## Configuration profile deployment

 Once you've built the configuration profile for your enterprise, you can deploy it through the management tool that your enterprise is using.
-Defender for Endpoint on Linux reads the managed configuration from the `/etc/opt/microsoft/mdatp/managed/mdatp_managed.json` file.
+Defender for Endpoint on Linux reads the managed configuration from `/etc/opt/microsoft/mdatp/managed/mdatp_managed.json`.

 [!INCLUDE [Microsoft Defender for Endpoint Tech Community](../includes/defender-mde-techcommunity.md)]